handlewithcarecollective/prosemirror-inputrules/README.md

 ## Differences from `prosemirror-inputrules`

 The primary behavior difference from `prosemirror-inputrules` is that this library actually applies the text that triggers its rules before executing the rules.
-In the first example, we had thi following rule:
+In the first example, we had the following rule:

 ```ts
 new InputRule(/->\s/, "→ ");